 Pinning a photo to the exact spot where it was taken transforms it from an isolated image into a georeferenced document.
-A map view of your photos shows patterns — the corner you always turned, the viewpoint everyone stops at, the hidden spot you found by accident.
+A map view shows patterns — the corner you always turned, the viewpoint everyone stops at, the hidden spot you found by accident.
+That's context a caption can't fully convey.

 A single powerful photo can make a location look more dramatic than it was — the angle, the lens compression, the light.
 Geolocation adds honesty.
 The map shows where you stood, what was next to it, how accessible it really was.
-That's context a caption can't fully provide.
+That's precision a caption can't fully provide.

 One of the most effective storytelling formats for geotagged photos is Google Earth KML export.
 Your photos are placed along the route you travelled, in sequence.
 The result is a visual journey: not just where each photo was taken, but how the trip unfolded from start to finish.